 While I cooked dinner, Doug proved the worth of his giant axe.
 The camp host had been by earlier, and told us that the huge logs Doug had found were against the rules to burn, since they were too long to fit in the fire pit ring.
 He valiantly (and sweatily) chopped several of them down to size.
 And soon after starting the fire, he fell asleep.
 And since the weather was clear, and beautiful, I decided to set up my hammock, and sleep under the stars and trees.
 And then I felt the chilly 42 degree weather, fought my way out of the hammock, found some clothespins and a lightweight sleeping bag, and fashioned myself an underquilt.
 Then I slept the night away nearly toasty.
 It was lovely.

-The next day dawned out bright and shiny.
-Doug fished and I read (I see a pattern forming here!).
+The next day dawned bright and shiny.
+Doug fished and I read.
+I see a pattern forming here!
 Then we headed back in to Sulphur to check out the sights.
 We tried to stop to see the bison.
 They were still hiding, of course.
-Then we had a most important task, we stopped at the Chickasaw National Recreation Area Visitor center for a stamp in our National Park Passports.
+Then we had a most important task, we stopped at the Chickasaw National Recreation Area Visitor Center for a stamp in our National Park Passports.
 Woohoo!

 Then we headed to the Chickasaw Cultural Center.
 This amazing place is chock full of interesting information about the Chickasaw Nation--history, culture, dance, and almost all of it free!
 We were just in time for a stomp dance demonstration (which we got to join in), then we spent several hours wandering the traditional village and exhibition halls.
 And feeding the fish, turtles, and giant catfish in the pond.